Fifth Third Bancorp (FITB)

 10. Return on Equity

-Over the last five years, Fifth Third Bancorp has averaged an ROE of 12.4%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Fifth Third Bancorp has averaged an ROE of 12.5%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
 This is a bright spot for Fifth Third Bancorp.

-11. Key Takeaways from Fifth Third Bancorp’s Q3 Results
+11. Key Takeaways from Fifth Third Bancorp’s Q4 Results

 It was good to see Fifth Third Bancorp narrowly top analysts’ tangible book value per share expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock remained flat at $40.78 immediately following the results.
+On the other hand, its net interest income slightly missed.
+Overall, this was a mixed quarter.
+The stock remained flat at $49.35 immediately following the results.

 12. Is Now The Time To Buy Fifth Third Bancorp?

 Fifth Third Bancorp isn’t a terrible business, but it doesn’t pass our quality test.
 To begin with, its revenue growth was weak over the last five years.
-And while its estimated net interest income growth for the next 12 months is great, the downside is its TBVPS has declined over the last five years.
-On top of that, its net interest income growth was weak over the last five years.
+And while its estimated net interest income growth for the next 12 months is great, the downside is its TBVPS growth was weak over the last five years.
+On top of that, its projected EPS for the next year is lacking.